- Fear of not knowing what to say when you approach a woman.

 Be careful which fabrics you wear.
 Cotton is good because it's breathable and soft.
 (But if you are exercising, some of the newer synthetic materials actually keep you drier and are better for you than cotton.)
 Try to stay away from materials like wool or spandex that may cause irritation or allergic reactions.

 Keep stress in check.
-Because stress can lead to eczema flares, try activities like
+Because stress can lead to eczema flares, try activities like yoga or walking after a long day to keep your stress levels low.

 If you wear makeup, look for brands that are free of dyes and fragrances that can aggravate eczema.